Frequently asked questions

 How do you decide when to burn?

-Prescribed burns mostly occur in spring and autumn when there is enough moisture in the landscape to make fire easier to control, and weather conditions warm and dry enough for fires to start and spread but not so hot or windy that they could get out of control.
+The majority of prescribed burns are undertaken in spring and autumn when there is enough moisture in the landscape to make them easier to control but weather conditions are warm and dry enough to achieve the desired fire intensity.

 The Bureau of Meteorology is consulted and a burn is only scheduled if the conditions are appropriate.
 There is generally a fairly short window of time when fuels are dry enough to burn and the weather is mild enough to make it safe to conduct.